RomanAyalew/readingnotes/class01.md

 # MARKDOWN

-**Markdown is a way to style text on the web. we can use markdown around GITHUB to style and add content into our webpage**
+**Markdown is a way to write content for the web. we can use markdown around GITHUB to style and add content into our webpage**

-*There is diffrent ways to style our webpage using markdown*  for example;
+*There are diffrent markdown elements *  for example;

 -text